Jeremy Glick

 Jeremy Logan Glick (September 3, 1970 – September 11, 2001) was an American passenger on board United Airlines Flight 93, which was hijacked and crashed as part of the September 11 attacks.
 Aware of the earlier attacks at the World Trade Center, Glick and some of his fellow passengers attempted to foil the hijacking.
-During a struggle to reclaim the aircraft, it crashed into a field in Stonycreek Township near Shanksville, Pennsylvania, killing all 33 passengers and seven crew members on board, along with the four hijackers.
+During a struggle to reclaim the aircraft, it crashed into a field in Stonycreek Township near Shanksville, Pennsylvania, killing everyone on board, but thwarting the hijackers' plan to crash the plane into a building in Washington, D.C., most likely either the U.S. Capitol Building or the White House.

 Personal life

 Glick was born September 3, 1970, the middle child, and middle son of Joan and Lloyd Glick of Hewitt, New Jersey.
 Glick and his five siblings, all of whose names begin with the letter "J", grew up in a Jewish family in Saddle River, New Jersey.
 He attended Saddle River Day School, where in the 7th grade, he met his future wife, Lyzbeth.
-They became high school sweethearts, and were prom king and queen in 1988.
+They became high school sweethearts and were prom king and queen in 1988.

 Glick was an American National Collegiate Judo champion while he was a student at the University of Rochester in Rochester, New York, He was also captain of the rugby team, and president of the Rochester chapter of the Alpha Delta Phi fraternity.
 He graduated in 1993.

 At the time of his death, Glick worked as a sales executive for Vividence, an e-consulting company in San Mateo, California.

 Glick was a resident of West Milford, New Jersey, where he and Lyzbeth made their home in a small cottage on a lake.
 At the time of his death, they had been married for five years.
 Their daughter and only child Emerson, was born on June 18, 2001, less than three months before his death, and was named after her parents' favorite poet, Ralph Waldo Emerson.
 As a high school sophomore, Emerson delivered a 2017 TED Talk on dealing with tragedy and grief.